-Valuation, existence and ownership of the investment portfolio (as described on page 47 in the Report of the Audit and Risk Committee and as per the accounting policy set out on page 57) Investments held as of 31 December 2023 were valued at £1.3bn (2022: £898.9m), these are measured in accordance United Kingdom Accounting Standards, and the Statement of Recommended Practice issued by the Association of Investment Companies.
-The investment portfolio solely comprises level one investments.
-Investments make up 98% (2022: 96%) of net assets by value and are considered to be the key driver for the Company's performance.
-The investments are made up of quoted investments that are classified upon initial recognition as held at fair value through profit or loss and are measured initially and subsequently at fair value which is based on their quoted bid prices at the close of business on the year-end due.
-There is a risk that investment recorded might not exist or might not be owned by the Company.
-Although the investments are valued at quoted bid prices, there is a risk that errors in valuation can have a significant impact on the numbers presented.
-We therefore identified valuation, existence and ownership of investments as a key audit matter as it had the greatest effect on our overall audit strategy and allocation Cur audit procedures included, but were not limited to: understanding Management's process to record and value investments in the portfolio, agreeing investment valuations as at the year-end; for all investments in the portfolio, assessing the frequency of the disclosure in the financial statements and ensure that the methodology applied is in accordance with United Kingdom Accounting Standards and the Statement of Recommended Practice issued by the Association of Investment to readulation, existence and ownership of the investment profit or loss and are measured initially and subsequently at fair value which is based on their quoted b Key Audit Matter How our scope addressed this matter portfolio (as described on page 47 in the Report of the Audit and Risk Committee and as per the accounting policy set out on page 57) Investments held as of 31 December 2023 were valued at £1.3bn (2022: £898.9m), these are measured in accordance United Kingdom Accounting Standards, and the Statement of Recommended Practice issued by the Association of Investment Companies.
-The investment portfolio solely comprises level one investments.
-Investments make up 98% (2022: 96%) of net assets by value and are considered to be the key driver for the Company's performance.
+Key Audit Matter

+How our scope addressed this matter

+Valuation, existence and ownership of the investment portfolio

+(as described on page 45 in the Report of the Audit and Risk Committee and as per the accounting policy set out on page 55).

+Investments held as of 31 December 2024 were valued at £1.7bn (2023: 1.3bn), these are measured in accordance United Kingdom Accounting Standards, and the Statement of Recommended Practice issued by the Association of Investment Companies.
+The investment portfolio solely comprises of level one investments.

+Investments make up 98% (2023:98%) of net assets by value and are considered to be the key driver for the Company's performance.
 The investments are made up of quoted investments that are classified upon initial recognition as held at fair value through profit or loss and are measured initially and subsequently at fair value which is based on their quoted bid prices at the close of business on the year-end date.
-There is a risk that investment recorded might not exist or might not be owned by the Company.
+There is a risk that investments recorded might not exist or might not be owned by the Company.
 Although the investments are valued at quoted bid prices, there is a risk that errors in valuation can have a significant impact on the numbers presented.

+We therefore identified valuation, existence and ownership of investments as a key audit matter as it had the greatest effect on our overall audit strategy and allocation of resources.
+Valuations of actively traded investments are reconciled using stock exchange prices provided by third party pricing vendors.
+The Company holds no unquoted investments.
+Ownership of listed investments is verified by reconciliation to the custodian's records.

+Our audit procedures included, but were not limited to:

-We therefore identified valuation, existence and ownership of investments as a key audit matter as it had the greatest understanding Management's process to record and value investments through discussions with Management and examination of control reports for the third-party service organisation; for all investments in the portfolio, agreeing investment holdings to HSBC Bank Plc's ("Custodian / Depositary"), custodian confirmation and depositary confirmation in order to obtain comfort over existence and ownership; for all investments in the portfolio, independently comparing the market prices to a reputable third party pricing source and recalculating the investment valuations as at the year-end; for all investments in the portfolio, assessing the frequency of trading to ensuring appropriateness of fair value classification; reviewing the adequacy of the disclosure in the financial statements and ensure that the methodology applied is in accordance with United Kingdom Accounting Standards and the Statement of Recommended Practice issued by the Association of Investment Companies.
+- understanding Management's process to record and value investments through discussions with Management and examination of control reports for the third-party service organisation; - performing walkthroughs to evaluate the design and implementation of controls; - for all investments in the portfolio, agreeing investment holdings to HSBC Bank Plc's ('Custodian / Depositary'), independently obtained custodian and depositary confirmations in order to obtain comfort over existence and ownership; - for all investments in the portfolio, independently comparing the market prices to a reputable third-party pricing source and recalculating the investment valuations as at the year-end; - for all investments in the portfolio, assessing the frequency of trading to ensuring appropriateness of fair value classification; and - critically assessing the adequacy of the disclosure in the financial statements and ensure that the methodology applied is in accordance with United Kingdom Accounting Standards and the Statement of Recommended Practice issued by the Association of Investment Companies.

+Our observations

+We have no matters to communicate with regards to the valuation, existence and ownership of the investment portfolio held as at 31 December 2024.